ralucabrumar/interactive-content/EN/00-Intro-to-Programming/07-Homework.md

 [task-description]
 ## Description

-Write a program, which:
+Create a program, which:

-Prints a square of 7 * 7 stars like this:
+Prints out a square made up of 7 * 7 stars like this:
 ```
 * * * * * * *
 * * * * * * *